Eshaan0112/Eshaan0112/README.md

 ## Introduction
 Welcome to my Github profile!

 I'm Eshaan Minocha, an Associate Data Scientist at The Goodyear Tire and Rubber Company.
 I graduated from Purdue University in May 2024 with a Master's in Computer Engineering.
 I have experience working in software development and machine learning.
-I have a good understanding of end to end designing of ML applications and how they fit with system design in the industry.
+I also have a good understanding of end to end designing of ML applications and how they fit with system design in the industry.

 **I’m currently looking for _Full time Early Career Machine Learning/Data Science/AI Engineering_ roles.**